All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 You may have heard about compounded semaglutide as a more accessible option.
 Here is what that means and why it matters.

-Compounded semaglutide contains the same active ingredient as the brand-name versions.
-It is prepared by a licensed US-based 503A compounding pharmacy based on a prescription from your provider.
+Compounded semaglutide contains compounded formulations of the active ingredient as the brand-name versions.
+It's prepared by a licensed US-based 503A compounding pharmacy based on a prescription from your provider.
 Compounding pharmacies have been part of healthcare for decades.
-They create personalized medication preparations when a provider determines it is appropriate for a patient.
+They create personalized medication preparations when a provider determines it's appropriate for a patient.

 Why do people choose compounded semaglutide?